grey-cat-1908/website/content/blog/portable-minecraft/index.md

 - Please ensure that the Wi-Fi network specified in balenaCloud is operational to avoid installation issues.
 If the network is not available, Ethernet can be used for the first installation and the network can be changed later.

-- If you have slow or unstable internet or if you prefer to play from unlicensed accounts, you can set online-mode to false.
+- If you have slow or unstable internet or if you prefer to play from unlicensed accounts, you can set `online-mode` to `false`.

 - To ensure optimal performance, it is recommended to use original or recommended Raspberry Pi power supplies.
 Using other power supplies may result in degraded performance.